samuelrivas/moka/README.md

 As a drawback, Moka needs the module under test source code, so it must have been compiled with debug info.

+The current status is shaky, in fact it still doesn't work.
+However the first two days of development (during SpawnFest 2012) we focused on quality and a good bakcing test suite, so the code is in good shape and is almost flying.
+The acceptance tests are quite close to pass, once we save a technicality with the call handler (we made it anonymous, but now we realised we cannot embed pids in the source code ...)

 # Acknowledgements

 Special thanks to Diana Parra Corbacho as she had the original idea of using